*SEE FINISHED PIECE AT THE CONSENSUS2020 ART GALLERY*

 and color the rest...

 and animate the thing!
 Not much I can explain about many hours of clicking a mouse and shifting something over 2 pixels.
-And that's all I can show you right now!

 The Whale community home base is here-https://twitter.com/whale_community